 Panna cotta might sound complicated, but it’s basically Italian-style pudding and this recipe is truly easy, as long as you have the equipment.
 You’ll need a fine mesh sieve or cheesecloth to strain the matcha mixture with.
-You’ll also need some pretty glasses to pour the panna cotta into.
-It’s prettiest in clear glasses, but you could also use small mugs or ramekins.
+You’ll also need some spooky cups or small bowls the panna cotta into.
+I used mini cauldrons from Crate & Barrel.

 While this is definitely a dessert recipe, I’ve been known to eat it for breakfast to get an extra caffeine kick from the matcha!
-Enjoy and let me know what you think.
+If you’d like the whole family to enjoy, use decaf matcha powder.

 - 1 cup whole milk